ISAITB/docs-services/source/messaging/index.rst

 What is common in all cases is that once a message is received you need to match it against one of your active sessions through appropriate correlation data that is also domain-specific in nature.
 Once a match is found you use the call-back address for the test bed (typically also stored in the session) and call its ``notifyForMessage`` operation.
-The steps you need to follow are summarised in [REF].
+The steps you need to follow are summarised in :ref:`messaging__callbacks`.

-The following example (using the Spring framework [REF]) illustrates how communication received through a REST service can be processed and transferred to the test bed:
+The following example (using the `Spring framework`_) illustrates how communication received through a REST service can be processed and transferred to the test bed:

 .. code-block:: java